-Annual membership fees are assessed upon dealers for the fiscal year as approved by the Board of Directors and are recognized as revenue on a straight-line basis over the fiscal year.
+Annual membership fees are assessed upon dealers for the fiscal year as approved by the Board and are recognized as revenue on a straight-line basis over the fiscal year.
 Underwriting levies are recognized when the underwriting transaction closes and the assessment basis is available with collection reasonably assured.
 Registration fees and entrance fees are recorded as revenue when billed and collection is reasonably assured.
+Continuing education accreditation revenue is recognized when the application is received to initiate the accreditation process.